fleetdm/fleet/docs/REST API/rest-api.md

 Get aggregate status counts of disk encryption enforced on macOS and Windows hosts.

-The summary can optionally be filtered by team id.
+The summary can optionally be filtered by team ID.

 `GET /api/v1/fleet/mdm/disk_encryption/summary`